SamGarciaDev/htb-writeups/machines/backdoor/README.md

 ## Foothold

-We can see that there is a vulnerable plugin called Ebook Download.
-If we search for it on searchsploit, we fill find file with **id 39575**.
+We can see that there is a vulnerable plugin called **Ebook Download**.
+If we search for it on _searchsploit_, we fill find an exploit with **id 39575**.
 I will download it on my computer using:

 `$ searchsploit -m 39575`

-If we open the text file, we can see that the plugin is vulnerable to Path Traversal and Local File Inclusion.
+If we open the text file, we can see that the plugin is vulnerable to Local File Inclusion.
 We can list running processes using the path /proc/_pid_/cmdline, where pid is a valid process ID.
 Using a Python script to iterate through the PIDs, we can find which are running.